eunsuhKim/-eunsuh96-.github.io/_posts/2023-10-11-svd-from-scratch.md

 A = np.array([[1, 2, 0], [0, 1, 2]],dtype=np.float64)
 print(f"Given matrix: \n{A}")

-# 1. Compute A^T A and A A^T
+# 1. Compute the eigenvalues and eigenvectors of AtA and AAt
 AtA = np.dot(A.T, A)
 AAt = np.dot(A, A.T)

-# 2. Compute the eigenvalues and eigenvectors of AtA
 eig_vals_v, eig_vecs_v = np.linalg.eig(AtA)

-# 3. Compute the eigenvalues and eigenvectors of AAt
 eig_vals_u, eig_vecs_u = np.linalg.eig(AAt)
-print(eig_vals_u)
-print(eig_vecs_u)

-# 4. Singular values are the square root of the eigenvalues of AtA
+# 2. Singular values are the square root of the eigenvalues of AtA
 small_dim = np.min(A.shape)
 print(f"Smaller dimension: {small_dim}")
 if A.shape[0]>A.shape[1]: